jdh4/job_defense_shield/README.md

 ## Contact

-As this package is being developed, feel free to write to [halverson@princeton.edu](mailto:halverson@princeton.edu) with any comments/requests.
+As this package is being developed, feel free to write to Jonathan Halverson ([halverson@princeton.edu](mailto:halverson@princeton.edu)) with any comments/requests.

 ## Installation